Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - The job applicant has been given an offer of employment conditioned on the applicant receiving a negative test result;

-- Positive tests of urine, blood, or any other bodily fluid or tissue are confirmed by a federally certified laboratory by means of gas chromatography/mass spectrometry or technology recognized as being at least as scientifically accurate; and
+- Positive tests of urine, blood, or any other bodily fluid or tissue are confirmed by a federally certified laboratory by means of gas chromatography/mass spectrometry or technology recognized as being at least as scientifically accurate.

 Jury Duty Leave